lkstanwyck/SpaceApps2021/README.md

 ## Our Hackaton Journey:

 How would you describe your Space Apps experience?
 What did you learn?
 What inspired your team to choose this challenge?
 What was your approach to developing this project?
 How did your team resolve setbacks and challenges?
 Is there anyone you'd like to thank and why?

+Our hackthon journey started at a rugby game--at least that's we decided to become a team off the field.
+We both love space and board games so looked at the different challenges, saw "Space Quest: The Game" and knew what we were doing with our next weekend.

+When the hackthathon started we knew we wanted our game to impact a wide audience (we decided on middle school and older), have a small time investment (we estimate about 10 minutes to learn and 45 minutes to play), to be highly educational (all our cards have real facts about technology, past or future mission, or space research), and most of all to be fun!
+We started by pulled out all our board games for inspiration: Pandemic, Lift Off, Terraforming Mars, Horrified, Cytosis, Ticket to Ride and more!
+It was quite a mess.
+We thought about what type of experinece we wanted players to have.
+Should the compete or corrporate?
+Was it going to be a card game?
+A tile placing game?
+An adventure game?
+We decided on a mix, with, of course, a focus on eduvation.

+Next came the hard part, what place in space did we want to explore?
+There were so many options and we couldn't just pick just one!